rushithagalidevara/blackrock-financial-analysis-valuation/README.md

 This project presents a fundamental financial and investment analysis of BlackRock, Inc. (NYSE: BLK) using FY2023–FY2025 financial data.

-The analysis evaluates BlackRock's financial performance, profitability, assets under management (AUM), cash flows, balance-sheet trends, and valuation relative to selected asset-management peers.
+The analysis evaluates BlackRock's financial performance, profitability, Assets Under Management (AUM), cash flows, balance-sheet trends, and valuation relative to selected asset-management peers.
 The project also incorporates sensitivity analysis to examine how different valuation assumptions affect implied equity value.

 The analysis was developed in Microsoft Excel using BlackRock's annual reports, SEC filings, investor materials, and supporting market data.